blueimp/JavaScript-Load-Image/README.md

 * **maxHeight**: Defines the maximum height of the img/canvas element.
 * **minWidth**: Defines the minimum width of the img/canvas element.
 * **minHeight**: Defines the minimum height of the img/canvas element.
+* **crop**: Defines if the canvas element should be cropped to the maxWidth/maxHeight constraints.
 * **canvas**: Defines if the returned element should be a [canvas](https://developer.mozilla.org/en/HTML/Canvas) element.
 * **crossOrigin**: Sets the crossOrigin property on the img element for loading [CORS enabled images](https://developer.mozilla.org/en-US/docs/HTML/CORS_Enabled_Image).
 * **noRevoke**: By default, the [created object URL](https://developer.mozilla.org/en/DOM/window.URL.createObjectURL) is revoked after the image has been loaded, except when this option is set to *true*.